mncinnovation/mnc-android-code-standard-core/README.md

 }
 ```

-3. WebViewActivity, an activity class to show webview activity.
+3. WebViewActivity, an activity class to show webview.
 You can use ``WebViewActivity``
    directly from your project.

 ```kotlin